News flash: philosophical questions for smart people must actually be philosophical.

 As Dale Jacquette points out in his book Ontology, we often take the question of what exists for granted.
 What does it mean for something to exist?
 How does existence relate to things that are merely coming into being?

-Here are some of the most important questions in this area:
+Along these lines, here are some of the most important questions in the area of ontology:

 - Why is there something rather than nothing?